Rosyth – Zeebrugge ferry service

 The Rosyth – Zeebrugge ferry service was a freight-only service operated by DFDS.
 The service replaced a passenger and freight service that was initially operated by Superfast Ferries between May 2002 and September 2008, and then by Norfolkline from 18 May 2009 until 15 December 2010.
 It was the only direct ferry route between Scotland and Continental Europe.
 On 20 August 2010 it was announced that the passenger service would end on 15 December 2010, although the freight-only service resumed shortly thereafter.
 The service was terminated in 2018 following a fire aboard one of the ships.

 In 2022, it was announced that the Scotland to mainland Europe ferry link would return in 2023 for freight services.
-A further study was being carried out regarding future passenger business.
+A further study was being carried out to determine the feasibility of future passenger business.